Soccer-Australia FA promises action after 'anti-social behaviour' mars Cup final | Sports-Games

 Football Australia condemned the actions of a "small minority of individuals" and said it had evicted eight people from the stadium.
 "Football Australia is today assessing all footage and images available of certain individuals which are of concern to our organisation and the broader Australian football community, including the displaying of the 'Hitler salute'," the governing body said in a statement.

-"Football Australia is working closely with the management of CommBank Stadium and New South Wales Police to determine strong and swift action on any identified anti-social behaviour, which may also be deemed as illegal in the state of NSW.
-"Football Australia will be holding discussions with Sydney United 58 FC about the behaviour of certain fans, which could lead to both individual and club sanctions."
+"Football Australia is working closely with the management of CommBank Stadium and New South Wales Police to determine strong and swift action on any identified anti-social behaviour, which may also be deemed as illegal in the state of NSW."
+NSW Jewish Board of Deputies CEO Darren Bark called for fans who made Nazi salutes to be given lifetime bans.

+"These vile symbols and salutes have no place in modern Australian society.
+They represent the ultimate manifestation of evil," he said.
+Sydney United said they were working closely with the authorities to conduct a full investigation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)